Two separate reviews of the new PowerBook G4 recently made the

 Business Week writer Stephen H. Wildstrom, meanwhile, said that Apple could

-with some of the innovations introduced with the PowerBook G4.
+reshape the laptop with some of the innovations introduced with the PowerBook G4.

 The PowerBook G4 “offers brains, beauty, and brawn in a slick package,” wrote Wildstrom.
 “Until now, if you wanted a very thin notebook, you had to make an important sacrifice: There was no room inside the box for a removable media drive, such as a CD-ROM, or DVD.
 That means adding an external drive, which I find so clumsy on the road that the benefits of a thin, light notebook aren’t worth it.”